 Net capacity is the amount of space available for user data on the SSDs in a configured Weka system.
 It is based on the raw capacity minus the Weka filesystem overheads for redundancy protection and other needs.
 This will change automatically if more hosts or SSDs are added to the system.

 The protection level is the number of additional protection blocks added to each stripe, which can be either 2 or 4.
 A system with a protection level of 2 can survive 2 concurrent failures, while system data with a protection level of N+4 is protected against any concurrent 4 host/disk failures, and its availability is protected against any 4 concurrent disk failures or 2 concurrent host failures.
 A large protection level has space and performance implications.
 The protection level is set during the cluster formation and cannot be changed.

 A failure domain is a group of Weka hosts, all of which can fail concurrently due to a single root cause, such as a power circuit or network switch failure.
 A cluster can be configured with explicit or implicit failure domains.
 For a system with explicit failure domains, each group of blocks that protect each other are spread on different failure domains.
 For a system with implicit failure domains, the group of blocks is spread on different hosts and each host is a failure domain.
-A system is defined with explicit or implicit failure domains during the cluster formation, and this definition cannot be changed.
-For a system with explicit failure domains, additional failure domains can be added, and new hosts can be added to any existing or new failure domain.
+Additional failure domains can be added, and new hosts can be added to any existing or new failure domain.